Anubhapatki/ValueCrossingEvents/README.md

 ```
 Tornado App for Asynchronous Networking
-Have added tornado webapp for asynchronous networking for scalability.
+Have added tornado webapp for asynchronous networking.
 Need to start it using python tornadoapp.py
 ```
 Request is